Hisham546/EvChargingApp/README.md

-# EVCHARGINAPP
+# EVCHARGINGAPP

-EVCHARGINAPP can be used to find EV charging locations
+EVCHARGINGAPP can be used to find EV charging locations